 Headphones with more than one cord are not DJ headphones.
 Professional headphones or DJ headphones have a single-cord design for minimizing booth accidents and tangles.

-Before we deep-dive into the detailed reviews of our top 8 best DJ headphones, here’s a quick overview of our choices:
+Let's now deep-dive into the detailed reviews of our top 8 best DJ headphones.

 - Value for money